 Now that you have the key, head back to your WordPress site.
-If you've installed the EasyContent plugin, you should see a new menu item in the admin sidebar menu called "EasyContent".
+If you've already installed and activated the EasyContent plugin, you should see a new item in the admin sidebar menu called "EasyContent".
 Go here and paste your API key in the API Key field.

-You've now successfully connected your WordPress site to one of your EasyContent projects!
-You can now also see which project from which account the site is connected to.
+You've now successfully connected a WordPress site to one of your EasyContent projects!
+You can see which project from which account the site is connected to.
 You can click on the project name (in this example, Marketing blog) and a new tab will open redirecting you to the said project's dashboard.

 Next, let's see how to set up the plugin and how to pull and push content to and from EasyContent.

-After successfully connecting a project to your WordPress site, you will see additional plugin options unlock.
-Among these new options are the Publishing Options which we'll discuss in this section.
-These options define how assignments are published on your WordPress site.
+After successfully connecting a project to your WordPress site via the EasyContent plugin, you will see additional options unlock.
+Among these new options are the Publishing Options.
+This defines how assignments are published on your WordPress site.

 - Post author - defines who will be credited as the author of all assignments pulled from EasyContent.